astriaorg/astria/specs/data-flow-and-verification.md

 #### 5. `rollup_txs`

 We calculate a commitment of the rollup data we receive (`rollup_txs` inside `RollupNamespaceData`).
-We then verify that this data is included inside `action_tree_root` (via the `inclusion_proof` fiekd inside `RollupNamespaceData`).
+We then verify that this data is included inside `action_tree_root` (via the `inclusion_proof` field inside `RollupNamespaceData`).
 At this point, we are now certain that the rollup data we received, which is a subset of the entire block's data, was in fact committed by the majority of the sequencer chain's validators.

 #### 6. `chain_ids_commitment`